igormesaros84/examples/Containers/Docker.md

 ```powershell
 docker swarm join-token manager
 ```
-The resulting command needs to be ran on the other manager nodes
+The resulting command needs to be ran on the other manager nodes, ie separate vm's that will each be managers

 #### Get command that joins the worker
 ```powershell
 docker swarm join-token worker
 ```
-The resulting command needs to be ran on the worker nodes.
+The resulting command needs to be ran on the worker nodes. ie. VM's that will be the worker nodes.

 #### List all the nodes
 ```powershell